getgauge/docs.gauge.org/execution.rst

 Specify Directory
 -----------------

-By convention, specifications are stored in the the ``./specs/`` sub-directory in the project root.Gauge scans the directory(ies) passed and picks up valid specification files.
+By convention, specifications are stored in the ``./specs/`` sub-directory in the project root.
+Gauge scans the directory(ies) passed and picks up valid specification files.

 Multiple arguments can be passed to ``run`` subcommand by separating them with a space.
-The values can be either
+The values can be one of the following:

 - path to directories that contain specifications
 - path to specification files